 Students can choose from among the courses for which they are qualified (at the appropriate degree level, pre-requisites, and language of instructions); however, Pharmacology, as well as Joint Degree Programs, are not open to exchange students, and lab placements are generally difficult and cannot be guaranteed.
 Additionally, an application for translation/interpretation/transcultural communication with German is only possible if students are enrolled in a translation/interpretation degree at their home university.

 Students wanting to study the German language at Graz have the opportunity to earn up to 12 ECTS (6 HPU credits) their first semester at Graz.
 Uni Graz recommends students have a minimum proficiency of B1 before coming on exchange, at which point they can progress to the C1 level through a 3-credit pre-sessional course and 3, 1-credit semester-long courses.

 A pre-session German language course worth 6 ECTS (3 HPU credits) is offered for 3 weeks prior to the start of either the winter or summer semesters.
-The cost is 160 Euro, but is not covered under exchange.
+It is offered for all levels of German proficiency and students have to take a placement test before the course.
+The cost is 170 Euro for exchange students (it is not covered under the exchange).
 Class sessions are held Monday through Friday from 9:00 am to 12:15 pm with occasional afternoon hours.

 For High Point University to recognize the credits you complete abroad, you must earn at least a grade equivalent to a C in the U.S. HPU will not accept credit for courses with grades of C– or below.
 Grades for all courses earned abroad are recorded on the international transcript.
 Credits are received by HPU as transfer credits, which means the credit is received but the grade is not.
 Your HPU grade point average will not be impacted positively or negatively by your study abroad courses.